Proof of stake: 'Stake' definition

 The exact definition of "stake" varies from implementation to implementation.
 For instance, some cryptocurrencies use the concept of "coin age", the product of the number of tokens with the amount of time that a single user has held them, rather than merely the number of tokens, to define a validator's stake.

 Implementations

 The first functioning implementation of a proof-of-stake cryptocurrency was Peercoin, introduced in 2012.
 Other cryptocurrencies, such as Blackcoin, Nxt, Cardano, and Algorand followed.
 However, As of 2017, PoS cryptocurrencies were still not as widely used as proof-of-work cryptocurrencies.

 In September 2022, Ethereum, the second-largest cryptocurrency, switched from PoW to a PoS consensus mechanism, after several proposals and some delays.

 Concerns

 Centralization

-Critics have argued that the proof of stake will likely lead cryptocurrency blockchains being more centralized in comparison to proof of work as the system favors users who have a large amount of cryptocurrency, which in turn could lead to users who have a large amount of cryptocurrency having major influence on the management and direction for a crypto blockchain.
+Critics have argued that proof of stake may lead cryptocurrency blockchains to become more centralized than proof of work because the system favors users who hold larger amounts of cryptocurrency, which could give those users greater influence over the management and direction of the blockchain.